 DampRid Fragrance Free Hanging Moisture Absorber 3 Pack

-DampRid’s fragrance-free hanging absorber suits you if you need gentle moisture control near books.
-You can hang each 16-ounce bag in a closet, storage area, or dorm room to pull excess moisture from the air and reduce musty odors.
-The three-pack gives you ongoing coverage, and each bag can last up to 60 days, depending on heat and humidity.
-It traps moisture, helps inhibit mold and mildew, and protects nearby fabrics and leather from damp damage.
-You just unwrap, unfold, hang, and replace it when the liquid hits the indicator line.
+DampRid’s fragrance-free hanging absorber suits you if you need gentle moisture control near books in a closet or storage area.
+You can hang each 16-ounce bag in a closet, dorm room, or storage space to pull excess moisture from the air and reduce musty odors.
+The three-pack gives you ongoing coverage, and each bag can last up to 60 days depending on heat and humidity.
+You just unwrap, unfold, hang, and replace it when the liquid reaches the indicator line.

-Best For: People looking for fragrance-free, low-maintenance moisture control in closets, dorm rooms, storage areas, or laundry spaces to help reduce musty odors and protect fabrics and leather.
+Best For: People looking for fragrance-free, low-maintenance moisture control in closets, dorm rooms, storage areas, or laundry spaces to help reduce musty odors.

 Pros:

-- Each 16 oz. hanging bag lasts up to 60 days and helps trap excess moisture, reducing musty smells.
+- Each 16 oz. hanging bag can last up to 60 days depending on conditions.

 - Easy to use: just unwrap, unfold, hang, and replace when the liquid reaches the indicator line.